ZiRO-Bot/Z3R0/README.md

 **Python 3.8.x or higher is required!**

 Just a fork of mcbeDiscordBot but rewritten a bit.
-Some code are translated mee6's old deprecated code that works on the new version of [discord.py](https://github.com/Rapptz/discord.py)
+Some code are translated mee6's old deprecated codes and some messy translated js to python codes that works on the new version of [discord.py](https://github.com/Rapptz/discord.py)

-### Dependencies
+## Dependencies
 - [discord.py](https://github.com/Rapptz/discord.py)
 - youtube-dl